 They should.
 They definitely should.

-Many of the biggest threats to online privacy can be thwarted by up-to-date malware protection.
+The biggest threats to online privacy can be thwarted by up-to-date malware protection.